xieyuheng/x-server/README.md

 where the file content is the subdomain.

-Then you can add an A record to the DNS of your custom domain, to point to the IP address of your server.
+Then you can add an A record to the DNS of your custom domain, to point to the IP address of your server
+(or adding an ALIAS record to point to the domain of your server).

 Custom domain is only supported when TLS is enabled.
 To provide TLS certificate for a custom domain,